Sweet and Savoury Pursuits

 Ingredients

-• 1 tbsp. olive oil plus 1 tsp. for roasting squash
+• 1 tablespoon olive oil plus 1 tsp. for roasting squash

 • 1 (about 2.5 .lbs with skin on) small butternut squash